bbfh-dev/go-orm/README.md

 # Go ORM

+> [!IMPORTANT]
+> This project is now archived.
+It was more of a fun experience developing this, for production it's better to use something like [GORM](https://gorm.io/index.html)

 Designed to be a simple and reliable ORM for SQL databases.

 It doesn't perform any database altering operations unless given permission to.
 It's explicit in its actions and prints useful debug information using `slog.Debug`.